Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 - and much more...

 **Process orchestration**
-The *Workflow* module is a tool that allows you to shape, control, map, and monitor your business processes.
+The *Workflows* module is a tool that allows you to shape, control, map, and monitor your business processes.
 Based on your special and individual business rules, you can map and made available your company's processes &ndash; from simple processes to complex workflows.
 You can build your own custom workflows to automate the processing of entities such as products and orders.

 **Currency**
 The *Currency* plug-in provides a list of currencies with their ISO codes as well as daily exchange rates provided by the European Central Bank (ECB).